The Print Shop: Reception

 The Print Shop was very successful.
 In 1985, it and Ghostbusters were reportedly the two most widely pirated Commodore 64 programs.
 II Computing listed it seventh on the magazine's list of top Apple II non-game, non-educational software as of late 1985, based on sales and market-share data.
-In 1988, Broderbund announced that the company had sold more than one million copies, and that sales of the software comprised 4% of the entire United States software market in 1987.
+By late 1986 The Print Shop had been on the Softsel Hot List of best sellers for more than 120 weeks.
+Broderbund sold more than 800,000 copies by 1987.
+In 1988 the company announced that it had sold more than one million copies, and that sales of The Print Shop comprised 4% of the entire United States software market in 1987.
 In April 1989, it was awarded a "Diamond" certification from the Software Publishers Association for sales above 500,000 units.
-The series comprised 29% of Broderbund revenue in fiscal year 1992.
+The series comprised 29% of Broderbund revenue in fiscal year 1992, and when Softkey purchased Broderbund, The Print Shop had been the latter's most profitable product for more than a decade.
+Kahn and Balsam reportedly earned tens of millions of dollars in royalties, and Korsak earned enough to buy a Porsche before college.
+Kahn and Balsam were not Broderbund employees.
+Their company Pixellite also benefited from The Print Shop; it sold color ink ribbons, and was reportedly the only source of color fanfold paper.

-Creative Computings Betsy Staples, a self-described "truly uncreative person", praised the Apple II version of The Print Shop as "for me—and others of my ilk".
+Creative Computings Betsy Staples, a self-described "truly uncreative person", in 1984 praised the Apple II version of The Print Shop as being "for me—and others of my ilk".
 Although the review copy of the software did not have documentation, she stated that "it will be superfluous.
 The program is completely self-documenting".
 Staples concluded that The Print Shop was "one of the most unusual and useful programs I have seen in a long time".
+The New York Times thought that The Print Shop was too limited to appeal to other than children producing crude novelties, but agreed that the self-explanatory software's manual was superfluous.
+Agreeing on the documentation not being needed, InfoWorld concluded that The Print Shop was an "easy-to-use, complete, fun" way "to do new things with your printer".

-Ahoy!s reviewer called the Commodore 64 version of The Print Shop "one of the best thought out, easiest to use packages I've come across", reporting that he did not need to use the manual to produce his first greeting cards.
+Ahoy!s reviewer in 1985 called the Commodore 64 version of The Print Shop "one of the best thought out, easiest to use packages I've come across", also reporting that he did not need to use the manual to produce his first greeting cards.
 He predicted that the software "is destined to become one of the most popular packages for the Commodore 64".
-Agreeing on the documentation not being needed, InfoWorld concluded that The Print Shop was an "easy-to-use, complete, fun" way "to do new things with your printer".
 II Computing criticized the Apple II version's inflexible layout options and lack of print preview, but concluded that it "is truly 'a graphics utility for the rest of us', encouraging creativity and self-expression ... you'll want to use this program over and over again".